Leafs hold off Sens for 4-3 pre-season win | Globalnews.ca

 Get breaking National news

-Vyacheslav Peksa made 16 saves on 18 shots for Toronto, while Artur Akhtyamov stopped 16-of-17 shots.
-Linus Ullmark gave up three goals on eight shots in the opening period for Ottawa, with Mads Sogaard making 11 saves on 12 shots in relief the rest of the way.

-The Leafs will next host the Senators at Scotiabank Centre for the second game of a home-and-home series.
+The Leafs host the Senators on Tuesday at Scotiabank Centre for the second game of a home-and-home series.

 This report by The Canadian Press was first published Sept.
 21, 2025.